bittles/ubuntu-core/README.md

 ![Logo][logo]
-# Workspaces Core Images
+# Workspaces Images
-This repository contains the base or **"Core"** images from which all other Workspaces images are derived.
+This repository contains several example of desktop and application Workspaces images.
+Administrators may leverage these images directly or use them as a starting point for their own custom images.
-These images are based off popular linux distributions and contain the wiring necessary to work within the Kasm platform.
+Each of these images is based off one of the [**Workspaces Core Images**](https://github.com/kasmtech/workspaces-core-images?utm_campaign=Github&utm_source=github) which contain the necessary wiring to work within the Kasm Workspaces platform.

+For more information about building custom images please review the  [**How To Guide**](https://kasmweb.com/docs/latest/how_to/building_images.html?utm_campaign=Github&utm_source=github)

+The Kasm team publishes applications and desktop images for use inside the platform.
+More information, including source can be found in the [**Default Images List**](https://kasmweb.com/docs/latest/guide/custom_images.html?utm_campaign=Github&utm_source=github)

+# Manual Deployment

+To build the provided images:

+    sudo docker build -t kasmweb/firefox:dev -f dockerfile-kasm-firefox .

-While these images are primarily built to run inside the Kasm platform, they can also be executed manually.
-Please note that certain functionality, such as audio, uploads, downloads, and microphone passthrough are only available within the Kasm platform.
+While these image are primarily built to run inside the Workspaces platform, they can also be executed manually.
+Please note that certain functionality, such as audio, uploads, downloads, and microphone pass-through are only available within the Kasm platform.

 ```
-sudo docker run --rm  -it --shm-size=512m -p 6901:6901 -e VNC_PW=password kasmweb/<image>:<tag>
+sudo docker run --rm  -it --shm-size=512m -p 6901:6901 -e VNC_PW=password kasmweb/firefox:dev
 ```

 The container is now accessible via a browser : `https://<IP>:6901`